 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-Overnight train travel in Southeast Asia is often an essential part of the travel experience here.
-Here’s the good, the bad and the ugly of the rail experience here.
+Overnight train travel in Southeast Asia is often essential to the travel experience here.
+Here’s the good, the bad, and the ugly of the rail experience.

-Travelling Southeast Asia by train causes quite the divide on opinion.
-Either you find the journey outside of your comfort zone and an adventure, or you simply can’t handle the culture shock, but you have to go through with it.
+Travelling Southeast Asia by train causes quite a divide in opinion.
+Either you find the journey outside your comfort zone and an adventure, or you simply can’t handle the culture shock and lack of comfort but go through with it.

-I’ve had a few experiences on overnight trains in Southeast Asia – the most notable being in Vietnam, India and Thailand – and each have their own unique tales.
-So here’s my overview on the good, bad and ugly of train travel here.
+I’ve had a few experiences on overnight sleeper trains in Southeast Asia – the most notable being in Vietnam and Thailand – and in a caveat of bias, I love to travel this way despite the downsides.
+Here’s my overview of the pros and cons of train travel here.

 Contents